BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 - **telnetServer** can, similarly to webserver, handle commands in two different ways.
 As a programmed response to some commands or it can handle some already built-in commands by itself.
 A few built-in commands are implemented so far:

    - start web server         /* added just as an example here */
    - stop web server          /* added just as an example here */
    - start ftp server         /* added just as an example here */
    - stop ftp server          /* added just as an example here */
    - start telnet server      /* added just as an example here */
    - stop telnet server       /* added just as an example here */
+   - digitalRead [pinNumber]  /* added just as an example here */
+   - analogRead [pinNumber]   /* added just as an example here */
+   - mkfs.spiffs /* warning, formatting will delete all existing files on ESP flash disk */
    - ls ([directoryName]) or dir ([directoryName]),
    - cat [fileName] or type [fileName],
    - rm [fileName] or del [fileName],